himanshutmu/event-booking-api/README.md

   - `POST /api/bookings` - Book an event

 ## Authentication
-- Uses Laravel Sanctum for token-based authentication.
+- We can use Laravel Sanctum for token-based authentication.
-- Event management routes require authentication (`auth:sanctum` middleware).
+- Event management routes require authentication (`auth:sanctum` middleware) but not implemented in this version(Currently Public).
 - Attendee registration and booking are public.

 ## Testing